 Yoghurt /Dairy Desserts: Sugar free soy yoghurt, sheeps yoghurt, goats yoghurt, Goats cheese, goats fetta, sheeps cheese, soya cheese

-Milk Chocolate: Dairy free carob bars (preferably sugar free), there are also many dairy free chocolate products available at most supermarkets
+Milk Chocolate: Dairy free carob bars (preferably sugar free), there are also many dairy free chocolate products available at most supermarkets and good health stores.

 Packaged Soups: Fresh soups thickened with potato or pulses such as lentils or soup mix

 Butter or Spreads: Olive oil, flax oil, macadamia oil, sesame oil, soy cream cheese, nut butters or spreads, avocado, tahini, hummus

 Crackers with milk solids: Ryvita, Salada, rice crackers (check labels)

 Malted chocolate drinks: Soy, rice, oat, coconut or almond milk, carob, dandelion coffee, chicory

 Skim Milk powder 1190